COSC1107-CT/pytomata-marker/README.md

     └── s0000002.py
 ```

-The procedure is run by the `automarker.py` script, which accepts:
+The system requires the following as inputs:

 1. A Python script containing the instructor-defined [question](#questions) and [configuration](#configuration) functions;
 2. An arbitrary list of Python scripts and directories containing students’ [solutions](#solutions).